 Impact to Students

 Instead of purchasing ScanTron forms from Student Stores, students will need to print Gradescope Bubble Sheets for their exams.
 They may use their allotted CCI Printing funds to print these bubble sheets.
+(Note students should enter their PID in the ID field on the bubble sheet.)

 Depending on whether instructors allow students to use a mobile device after the exam, students will need scan their work by taking a photo of their assignment with their mobile device and uploading it as a PDF into Gradescope.
 Gradescope currently recommends scanning with Evernote Scannable on iOS devices and Genius Scan on Android devices.
 Gradescope is scheduled to release an app this summer that will enable students to use their phones to scan and upload their assignments directly in the new Gradescope app, eliminating the need to use third-party apps.